-Furthermore, another point to take into account stems from Reames & Ng (1998) who suggested that energetic particle intensities measured early in a SEP event are bounded by a maximum intensity plateau known as the "streaming limit".
+Furthermore, another point to take into account stems from Reames & Ng (1998) who suggested that energetic particle intensities measured early in a SEP event are bounded by a maximum intensity plateau known as the streaming limit.
 The mechanism at work is wave generation by particles streaming outward from an intense source near the Sun, and provides a self-regulation of the particle intensity (Ng & Reames 1994).
 As a result, energetic particles propagating along IMF lines reach a maximum intensity plateau because the scattering processes produced by self-generated waves restrict their streaming.
 Therefore, according to this scenario, particle intensities measured early in a large SEP event (known as the prompt component of the SEP event) are bounded by a certain upper limit.
-Scaling laws, in general, do not take into account the "streaming limit".
-However, they provide a simplified quantification of the relation between the driver (i.e. solar eruptive events) and the resulting SEP event, which is useful for the direct approximation of the expected $I_P$ based on $F{SXR}$ and/or $V{CME}$ .
+Scaling laws, in general, do not take into account the streaming limit.
+However, they provide a simplified quantification of the relation between the driver (i.e., solar eruptive events) and the resulting SEP event, which is useful for the direct approximation of the expected $I{\rm P}$ based on $F{\rm SXR}$ and/or $V{\rm CME}$.

-Extending the scaling relations we provide a direct estimation of the upper limit spectra based on $F{SXR}$ , alone considering all caveats and limitations described above.
-Such spectra is directly usable in the solar case.
-Admittedly, the form of the spectra deserves a more detailed investigation, nonetheless the power-law approximation employed in this work provides context since the observed spectral break energies in major SEPs are usually much greater than several ten's of MeV and usually fall above 200 MeV - especially for strong events (see Bruno et al. 2018).
+Extending the scaling relations we provide a direct estimation of the upper limit spectra based on F{SXR} alone, considering all the caveats and limitations described above.
+These spectra are directly usable in the solar case.
+Admittedly, the form of the spectra deserves a more detailed investigation; nonetheless, the power-law approximation employed in this work provides context since the observed spectral break energies in major SEPs are usually much greater than several tens of MeV and usually fall above 200 MeV, especially for strong events (see Bruno et al. 2018).